logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature-server.md

 This API server allows users to retrieve single/batch feature vectors from a feature view.

 ## How to use

-Hopsworks 3.3 includes a preview of the feature store REST API, version 0.1.0.
-By default, the server listens on the `0.0.0.0:4406`.
+From Hopsworks 3.3, you can connect to the Feature Vector Server via any REST client which supports POST requests.
+Set the X-API-HEADER to your Hopsworks API Key and send the request with a JSON body, [single](#request) or [batch](#request-1).
+By default, the server listens on the `0.0.0.0:4406` and the api version is set to `0.1.0`.
 Please refer to `/srv/hops/mysql-cluster/rdrs_config.json` config file located on machines running the REST Server for additional configuration parameters.

+In Hopsworks 3.7, we introduced a python client for the Online Store REST API Server.
+The python client is available in the `hsfs` module and can be installed using `pip install hsfs`.
+This client can be used instead of the Online Store SQL client in the `FeatureView.get_feature_vector(s)` methods.
+Check the corresponding [documentation](./feature-vectors.md) for these methods.

 ## Single feature vector

 ### Request